spence-s/spence-s-starter-template/README.md

 Features Include:
 - MIT License
-- Configured for perfectly working dual ESM and CJS output without the use of a bundler!
+- Configured for ESM only output
 - editorconfig
 - linting with xo (space configuration)
 - formatting with prettier and xo